fmetivier/IslandsLib/docs/source/Install.rst

     pip install .

-Depending on your system and the way you work you may need administrator priviledges
+Depending on your system and the way you work you may need administrator privileges

 Install IslandsLib